TimeWarpEngineering/timewarp-state/Documentation/Tutorial.md

       Content root path: C:\Temp\Sample\Server\
 ```

-Open a browser and enter <https://localhost:7153>
+Open a browser and enter the https URL from the above step. <https://localhost:7153>

 You should see: